symfony/symfony-docs/book/doctrine.rst

 .. note::

+    Doctrine is totally decoupled from Symfony and using it is optional.
-    This chapter is all about the Doctrine ORM, which means persistence to relational databases such as *MySQL*, *PostgreSQL* or *Microsoft SQL*.
+    This chapter is all about the Doctrine ORM, which aims to let you map objects to a relational database (such as *MySQL*, *PostgreSQL* or *Microsoft SQL*).
+    If you prefer to use raw database queries, this is easy, and explained in the ":doc:`/cookbook/doctrine/using_dbal`" cookbook entry.

-    A Doctrine ODM library also exists, which persist data to `MongoDB`_.
-    For more information, read the ":doc:`/cookbook/doctrine/mongodb`" cookbook entry.
+    You can also persist data to `MongoDB`_ using Doctrine ODM library.
+For more information, read the ":doc:`/cookbook/doctrine/mongodb`" cookbook
+    entry.

 A Simple Example: A Product
 ---------------------------